 Every ATV is a bit different so the amount it can remove the noise will differ but it is quite noticeable if you ask me.
 I find it worth it since I don’t get that look from the neighbors anymore.

 What I Noticed

-So don’t worry when you place a exhaust silencer onto your quad and start to hear new sounds.
+So don’t worry when you place an exhaust silencer onto your quad and start to hear new sounds.

 What Didn’t Work The Best

-If you have a dirt bike or and ATV and you got it second hand all you might need to do is repack it.
-The muffler could be loud because of the packaging is old and worn out.
-Pick up some repacking material like this stuff here (Amazon Link Ad)and watch this video below to get an idea of how to do it.
+If you have a dirt bike or an ATV and you got it second hand all you might need to do is repack it.
+The muffler could be loud because the packaging is old and worn out.
+Pick up some repacking material like this stuff here *and watch this video below to get an idea of how to do it.